roimartins/onebenthicdb/README.md

 Go to CMD.
 To gain access to console psql type:

 psql -h azsclnxgis-ext01.postgres.database.azure.com -U kmc00_benthic_editor@azsclnxgis-ext01 -d one_benthic
+Use this one from 13/01/2020:
+psql -h azsclnxgis-ext01.postgres.database.azure.com -U editors_one_benthic@azsclnxgis-ext01 -d one_benthic

 Add PW: inv........